-Bromine is a popular alternative sanitiser to chlorine for some hot tub owners as it is better for sensitive skin and has a less harsh odour than chlorine.
+Bromine is a popular hot tub sanitiser, an alternative to chlorine.
+It’s more suitable for those with sensitive skin and has a less harsh odour than chlorine.
+It’s also more stable, so the levels stay more consistent.

 How does bromine work?